Shivshreeram/Soft-Tissue-Deformation/README.md

 ---

-## **What's Next?**

-- Apply class-specific data augmentation to improve generalization
-- Explore deeper architectures or attention mechanisms to capture finer strain patterns
-- Begin testing with real-world soft tissue strain data

-The goal is to make DeformationNet a reliable and scalable model for soft tissue deformation analysis.
+## 🧩 Deformation Map Formation

+After classifying the type of deformation, the next step is to generate **deformation maps** that represent the displacement across the soft tissue surface.
+This involves predicting pixel-wise displacements (strain fields) using U-Net.

+### 🔬 U-Net-Based Deformation Prediction

+To achieve this, I trained a **U-Net** model that takes in a differential grayscale image and outputs:

+- **x-direction displacement map (`y_x`)**
+- **y-direction displacement map (`y_y`)**

+The model is designed as a deep U-Net with 6 encoder-decoder blocks and skip connections for spatial precision.
+Each output is supervised using Huber loss to balance smoothness and robustness.

+### 📉 U-Net Training Results

+- **Training Loss:** 0.28
+- **Validation Loss:** 0.36

+This shows good generalization ability, and qualitative results indicate that the predicted displacement maps are spatially coherent and capture local deformation trends accurately.

 ---

-By leveraging the **StrainNet** dataset, I am training a model that will predict and analyze soft tissue deformations for classification of the type of deformation i.e compression, rigid, tension .
+By leveraging the **StrainNet** dataset, I am training a model that will predict and analyze soft tissue deformations and classify them as **compression**, **rigid**, or **tension**, while also generating the corresponding **displacement maps** using U-Net.

-Stay tuned as I progress through this exciting journey into soft tissue deformation analysis!